 The Board also represents ORPRN in their home practices and communities.
 Board members share research, educational and healthcare initiative opportunities with peers and colleagues, encouraging participation.

 Specifically, Board members perform the following tasks:

-- Participate in monthly, hour long phone meetings (currently 7 – 8 am the fourth Monday of the month)
+- Participate in monthly, hour long phone meetings (currently 12 – 1 pm the third Thursday of the month)

 - Participate in 1 or 2 in-person half day meetings each year

 - Review 1 page summaries of proposed research to be done within ORPRN practices/communities